 Different ways with raw fish

 I know some people just don't like the idea or texture of raw fish, but personally I really like it.
-I also find it intriguing the different ways something relatively simple can be prepared, from scallop ceviche to salmon tartare and in yee sang, Chinese salad as well as sushi, of course.
-This Korean sashimi rice bowl doesn’t really prepare the raw fish in any way itself, but it is then combined with rice, salad and a sweet-spicy sauce which makes for a delicious combination.
+I also find it intriguing the different ways something relatively simple can be prepared.
+Favorites include dressed with citrus and chili as ceviche, diced and mixed with mustard and lemon for salmon tartare or super simple olive oil and lemon for fish crudo.
+As well as sushi, of course.

+Both are kind of Korean rice bowls, but they have a few differences.
 Hoedeopbap differs from bibimbab as it uses raw fish (it literally translates as 'raw over rice') Also the greens and vegetables in the bowl are not cooked.
 It's a bit more like a salad, really, just with rice in it.

 - You can use a mix of greens - traditionally you'd include perilla leaves but they are not easy to come by in a regular supermarket.
 I've gone for simply red leaf lettuce.

 This Korean sashimi rice bowl is light with the salad and fish, but filling enough to make a meal with the rice.
 The sauce has so much flavor and is great mixed through everything else.
 You could enjoy this any time, but I think it makes a great lunch on a warm day.
 When would you enjoy it?

 - Tuna tataki (technically seared, but only lightly and with a lovely light dressing)

 - Plus get more Korean recipes in the archives.

 - ¼ cup rice (¼ cup uncooked, giving approx 1 cup cooked/135g) - I used basmati